A domain wall in twisted M-theory

 Now that we have shown the compatibility of the new KK monopoles with the twisted M-theory, let us discuss the degree of freedom that they introduce.
 It is helpful to stay in the type IIA frame to do so.
-There are massless D6-D6' strings, which are localized at the 4d intersection $\bC_z\times\bC_w$.
-The low energy mode of the quantization of D6-D6' strings corresponds to the 4d $\cN=1$ chiral multiplet \cite{Berkooz:1996km}, charged under both Chan-Paton symmetries associated with the D6 and D6' branes.
+There are D6-D6' strings localized at the 4d intersection $\bC_z\times\bC_w$.
+The low energy mode of the quantization of D6-D6' strings corresponds to the 4d $\cN=1$ massless chiral multiplet \cite{Berkooz:1996km}, charged under both Chan-Paton symmetries associated with the D6 and D6' branes.
 We can also understand this matter content as off-diagonal components in the decomposition of $A_{N+K}$ singularity into $A_{N}$ and $A_K$ singularities in the M-theory \cite{Katz:1996xe,Acharya:2001gy,Atiyah:2001qf}.
 Since the worldvolume theory of D-branes probing the twisted supergravity background inherits the twist, the D6-D6' string or the 4d $\cN=1$ chiral multiplet on $\cM^H_4=\bC_z\times\bC_w$ is holomorphically twisted.

 Finally, as we have seen in \secref{subsec:background}, because of the Omega background on the 2-plane $\bR^2_{tnb}$ inside the $N$ D6' branes, the theory on the $N$ D6' branes localizes on another copy of the 5d $U(N)$ CS theory.
 However, this theory will not play an important role in the following discussion, as we will focus on the 4d intersection.